 Bartholomew Splash Pad is a splash pad located at 5200 Berkman Dr. in Austin, Texas.
 View all City of Austin pools and splash pads.

 Within Zilker Park's 358 acres lies one of the crown jewels of Austin - Barton Springs Pool.
-Three acres in size, the pool is fed from underground springs and is, on average, 68 degrees year-round.
+The pool itself measures three acres in size, and is fed from underground springs with an average temperature of 70 degrees, ideal for year-round swimming.
 Over the years, Barton Springs Pool has drawn people from all walks of life, from legislators who have concocted state laws there to free-spirited, topless sunbathers who turned heads in the 1970s.
-Robert Redford learned to swim at the pool when he was five years old while visiting his mother's relative in Austin.
-Today, Barton Springs still attracts a diverse crowd of people.
+Robert Redford learned to swim at the pool when he was five years old while visiting family in Austin.
+Today, Barton Springs still attracts a diverse crowd of people and has seen record setting numbers of visitors nearing 800,000 in recent years.

 The Beverly S. Sheffield Education Center is home of the Splash!
 Into the Edwards Aquifer exhibit.